Painting New Shiplap In 4 Easy Steps

 If you’re painting your shiplap white, you can probably skip this step.
 For any other color, I highly recommend doing this.

-Once your boards are prepped and primed, it’s time to install them.
-Here are the basic steps:
+Once your boards are prepped and primed, it’s time to install the shiplap.
+If you’re not sure how, find all these steps here!

 Step 4: Final Paint Coat